YavorMarkov/appflask-cleanup/README.md

 This pipeline is designed for flexibility and can be adapted to include additional cleanup tasks or to handle other resources within Google Cloud as needed.

-🔍 On the lookout for job opportunities with DevOps Skils.
-Interested in joining a dynamic team! 🔍
+🔍 Actively seeking job opportunities to leverage my DevOps skills.
+Eager to contribute to a dynamic team 🔍